SamanFekri/QouteOfDay/README.md

 # Quote of the day
 ### 📅 Monday, 08 January, 2024
 ------
-"Every day is a fresh start.
-Embrace the challenges with a 😃, tackle them with a 💪, and celebrate your victories with a 🎉."
+"Every day is a fresh start 🌞 Don't let yesterday's failures hold you back!
+Embrace the challenge of today and let your successes shine ✨🌈"